Grattan Scholars - Research Themes

 Michael holds a Masters in Economics and International Development (MPAID) from Harvard University and a BA and PhD in Economics from Trinity College Dublin.
 Before joining Trinity full-time Michael was awarded the O’Reilly Foundation Scholarship (2003), the Fulbright Scholarship (2004) and the John F Kennedy Scholarship (2004).

-Carol Newman is Professor in Economics and steering committee member of the Trinity International Development Initiative.
+Carol Newman is Professor in Economics and Chair of the Trinity International Development Initiative.
 Her research focuses on the microeconomics of development with a particular emphasis on both household and enterprise behaviour.
 She is currently involved in a number of major projects in South East Asia and Africa.
 In the past Carol has also worked on microeconomic issues relating to the evolution of the agricultural sector in Ireland and the EU.

 Carol joined the staff of Trinity's Department of Economics in 2002.
 She was a visiting scholar at the Graduate School of Business at the University of Chicago in 2007 and at the University of Copenhagen in 2006 and for the 2013-2014 academic year.
 Carol holds a BA (Mod) in Economic and Social Studies and PhD in Economics both from Trinity College Dublin.